themese/sportdash/README.md

 I created 3 different folders to simulate 3 different environments, like a simple and redundant monolith.
 Each folder could be on its own repo, in a well formed mono repo or in a properly configured monolith.

 ### db
 Contains a simple string array with the DB simulation.
-This is to simulate what was provided in the coding exercise
+This is to simulate what was provided in the coding exercise.
+I didn't add any indexes to the DB as the example didn't have any.
+It was easy to work without ids as I consume an array and explicitly use position based indexes, but in a real world DB we should consume the DB IDs.

 ### backend
 Contains a simple implementation of the backend.
 In reality, this could have been a separate API or lambdas in cloud.
 It will read the `db.ts` and return it as a String with the whole information to be returned.
 The idea is that we use a `Match` interface that will include different data such as the name of the teams, their score and the current live status of the game.